Sentinel-1 RTC Product Guide¶

 The decibel (dB) scale is calculated by multiplying 10 times the Log10 of the power scale values.
-This scale brightens the pixels, allowing for better differentiation among very dark pixels.
-When identifying water on the landscape, this is often a good scale to use; the water pixels generally remain very dark, while the terrestrial pixels are even brighter (see Identifying Surface Water).
+This scale allows for better differentiation among very dark pixels.

-This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance, and because it is in a log scale, it is not appropriate for all types of statistical analyses.
+This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance to terrain features.
+In addition, because it is a logarithmic scale, dB pixel values are not appropriate for some types of statistical analyses.

 RTC Use Examples¶

-The RTC products are presented as Cloud-Optimized GeoTIFFs (COGs), a user-friendly format that is GIS compatible.
-The products include pre-generated overviews, so users will not need to generate pyramids to display the images efficiently in a GIS environment.
+The RTC products are presented as Cloud-Optimized GeoTIFFs (COGs), a user-friendly format that is compatible with GIS software.
+The products include pre-generated overviews, so users will not need to generate pyramids to display the images efficiently in a GIS or web-mapping environment.

 The following sections present examples of how one might use RTC datasets to identify areas of change and integrate RTC datasets into other datasets for enhanced results.
 We also present a bibliography of some of the scientific literature making use of Sentinel-1 RTC datasets.